 For that reason the report needs to be extra detailed.
 Include extensive information about the misconduct or allegation, include witness testimony and any supporting evidence like video footage, emails or text messages.

 While an incident refers to any event big or small, intended or otherwise, an accident is an event caused by a mistake or plain old bad luck.
-Accident reports cover events like fires, car accidents, equipment malfunctions and when Karen from accounting spills her coffee.
+Accident reports cover events like fires, car accidents, equipment malfunctions and when Karen from accounting spills her smoothie.

 Accidents are the most common report you’ll fill out because most people don’t intend to do the wrong thing or hurt themselves.
 But just because they don’t mean to doesn’t mean there's no value for your business.